After receiving requests to make it really easy to find and click through my Amazon affiliate links, I’ve created this page just for you!

 Revlon One-Step Hair Dryer & Volumizer Hot Air Brush :: Listen, I’m not about to pretend to be a fashion blogger.
 But I’m telling you, this works and it works well.
 I have really think hair, and it cuts my drying time in half, smooths my hair, and adds volume all at the same time.

 Also worth noting: Amazon Music Unlimited is one of my favorite things ever.
 My brother gave me this as a Christmas gift years ago and I haven’t gone back.
-It’s $9.99 per month and includes unlimited, ad-free access to songs with unlimited skips.
-Example: after seeing Come From Away on Broadway this year, I downloaded the entire soundtrack to my phone at no cost (instead of paying to download the songs via iTunes).
+It includes unlimited, ad-free access to tens of millions of songs — with unlimited skips.
+Example: after seeing Come From Away on Broadway last year, I downloaded the entire soundtrack to my phone at no cost (instead of paying to download the songs via iTunes).
 This has saved me SO much money and I use it every single day.

 If you want to try it out, they’re running a special promo.
-Sign up before the end of the year and you’ll get 4 months for less than a dollar — total.
-Click here for the $0.99 deal.
+Sign up now and you’ll receive one month free (you can cancel any time).

 And since I mentioned my Kindle Paperwhite, if you don’t already have Kindle Unlimited, it’s completely free right now.
-You’ll have unlimited access to over 1 million titles, unlimited access to audiobooks, and can browse popular (brand new) magazines.
-Click here for 3 free months and see if it’s worth it!
+You’ll receive unlimited access to over 1 million titles, unlimited access to audiobooks, and can browse popular (brand new) magazines.
+Click here for a free month (or two months for $0.99) and see if it’s worth it!
 It’s really easy to cancel, if not.

 And — of course — I’d love if you considered buying a copy of my book for a loved one this Christmas!
 Here’s the Amazon book description: